10 Travel Hacks For Popular Summer Activities In Lake Tahoe

 Donner Memorial State Park; Photo by Local Freshies®

-While not in the Lake Tahoe Basin per se, we had to give a shout out to this gem as one of the summer activities in Lake Tahoe.
+While not in the Lake Tahoe Basin per se, we had to give a shout out to this gem as one of the summer activities in Lake Tahoe to escape the crowds.
 Named in honor of the ill-fated pioneers who perished here in 1846, it provides easy access to Donner Lake.
 On busy days up at Lake Tahoe, this body of water is a good alternative to gain access to beaches and water sports.
 And when you’re done hanging out on the waters, don’t miss some of the best ice cream we’ve had in years at the Little Truckee Ice Creamery.
 Even their “simple” flavors like vanilla have a unique take where they make it with Organic Madagascar Vanilla Beans.

 Leave a Reply